mitchpaulus/neobem/doc/reference.inc.md

     - Addition for numeric types
     - String concatenation for string types
         - `'Chiller ' + '1'`{.nbem} equals `'Chiller 1'`{.nbem}
+        - If using `'+'` operator with a string and a numeric, the numeric is coerced to a string, and then the two strings are concatenated.
+So `'Chiller ' + 1`{.nbem} (notice no quotes around the number 1) becomes the string `'Chiller 1'` as you would expect.
     - List concatenation for list types
         - `[1, 2, 3] + [4, 5]` equals `[1, 2, 3, 4, 5]`
 - Minus '`-`'